Harshal7797/Java-Applications/README.md

   Basic Java Application Workflow
  ![image](https://user-images.githubusercontent.com/51926543/61073755-1b747a00-a3e4-11e9-8f17-6b8c654e9579.png)
 #### Service
-Open a connection sends request to Data Access Object (DAO)
+Open a connection sends request to Data Access Object (DAO).
 #### Data Access Object (DAO)
-Prepares a Statement to be executed  and with the help of JDBC it will connect to the database and retrieve, insert, update, delete the relevant information.
+Prepares a Statement to be executed  and with the help of JDBC it will connect to the database and retrieve, insert, update and delete the relevant information.
   ## Enhancements and Issues
    #### Enhancements
   1. Use Connection Polling